 Silver Plume is a former mining town tucked in a narrow canyon at over 9,000 feet.
 It’s located only a few miles up from Georgetown, and connected via I-70 and the Georgetown Loop Railroad.
 The town is part of the Georgetown-Silver Plume National Historic District.

 There isn’t a whole lot of commerce in Silver Plume, but there’s still a lot to see.
 Some consider it a “Living Ghost Town”, as only about 200 people live in town.
 Today only a few businesses exist.
 Silver Plume Tea Room is housed in an former mercantile and saloon.
 They serve homestyle breakfast, lunch and baked goods.
 Marvel at original relics and soak up the ambiance.
+There’s also a cocktail bar at the corner in the old bakery.

 Georgetown Loop Railroad – Departs Georgetown, loops through Silver Plume and back to Georgetown.
 There is an optional mine tour in between the towns.